 The Flavour Conductor

-Sam Bompas and Harry Parr curated a team of artists, designers, organ specialists, composers and experts in theatrical production to produce a one-of-a-kind musical instrument: a magnificent church organ built according to centuries of tradition that combines with a contemporary sound and light spectacular.
+Sam Bompas and Harry Parr led a team of artists, designers, organ specialists, composers and experts in theatrical production to produce a one-of-a-kind musical instrument: a magnificent church organ built according to centuries of tradition and designed as part of a contemporary sound and light spectacular.

-The project was designed to help whisky drinkers – new and experienced – better appreciate the complex flavour profile of Johnnie Walker Blue Label, simultaneously amplifying the taste profile of the whisky in your glass in a multi-sensory theatrical performance with The Flavour Conductor at its centre, demonstrating the sensorial power of music coupled with visual, aromatic and haptic cues to reinforce the different nuances of the whisky.
+The project was designed to help whisky drinkers – new and experienced – better appreciate the complex flavour profile of Johnnie Walker Blue Label, amplifying the taste profile of the whisky with a multi-sensory theatrical performance.
+With The Flavour Conductor at its centre, it demonstrated the power of multi-sensorial stimuli – music coupled with visual, aromatic and haptic cues – to reinforce the different aromatic and taste properties of the whisky.

-The project saw Bompas & Parr exploit the latest flavour science to come out of Oxford University’s Crossmodal Research Laboratory to inform the creation of bespoke musical composition, visual effects and the commission of a church organ from one of the country’s oldest organ specialists, Mander Organs, a London company which built the organ gifted to Her Majesty Queen Elizabeth II by the City of London on her Jubilee.
+The project saw Bompas & Parr leverage the latest flavour science from Oxford University’s Crossmodal Research Laboratory to inform the creation of bespoke musical composition, visual effects and build specifications of a church organ from one of the country’s oldest organ specialists, Mander Organs.